FISHING REPORT May 31st, 2020

 If you like fishing bait and are looking for a meal, you can't go wrong fishing worms.
 And if you want even better luck, catch yourself a sucker, cut it into strips and fish it.
-It's hard for fish to resist these tasty strips.
+It's hard for fish to resist these tasty strips of meat.

 Drop by the store for daily updates and tips on what lures or flies to use.

 Star Valley isn't loaded with smaller lakes like you might find in the Wind River Range or further north, but we do have a decent amount spread out around the area and with a few exceptions, they don't get a ton of pressure.
 This type of fishing isn't for everyone, this is true, but lake fishing can be unbelievably productive at times and some of these lakes hold some very large trout. .